Sarah Coffin '10

 "It was a bit of a leap of faith as a New Englander to come to Ohio," Sarah Coffin says, "but it was the best decision I've made in my young life.
 I wouldn't be where I am now without Wooster."

 Where she is now is at the intersection of two passions, for history and baseball.
-As an archival assistant for the Boston Red Sox, Coffin spends her days immersed in the rich visual record of one of the game's most storied franchises: digitizing and cataloguing old photographic images, researching their origins and subjects, creating finding aids for different parts of the collection, and assisting researchers.
+As a curator for the Boston Red Sox, Coffin spends her days immersed in the rich visual record of one of the game's most storied franchises: digitizing and cataloguing old photographic images, researching their origins and subjects, creating finding aids for different parts of the collection, and assisting researchers.

 "If a media organization calls needing an archival photo, I find it for them.
 I work with the team historian to answer authors' questions.
 Right now, I'm working with some local grad students on a travelling exhibit on immigrant history and baseball."
 She also helps develop, maintain, and promote historical exhibits within Fenway Park, which celebrated its 100th anniversary in 2012.